 |

-ASYCUDA means Automated System for Customs Data and has the objective of streamlining
+ASYCUDA means Automated System for Customs Data and has the objective of streamlining the operations

 reduce both the clearing time and administrative burden on the trading community.
+It also generates

-It also generates trade data that can be used for statistical economics analysis.
+trade data that can be used for statistical economics analysis.

 -